SQUAMOUS CELL CARCINOMA

 SCC in Situ (Bowen’s Disease)

-Appearance: These lesions often have an irregular border, appear red, pink, or reddish-brown and are scaly and crusty.
-They are typically asymptomatic but can itch and bleed.
+These lesions often have an irregular border and may appear red, pink, or reddish-brown.
+They are usually scaly or crusted.
+Many are asymptomatic, but some may itch or bleed.

 Who is most at risk?